Letters To A Young Teacher

 Invite people to come to you.
 I’ve invited over 50 teachers to my school over the last 30 years, some of them for many years, so I could study with them, and my students too of course.

 You find a community of people you like and, when you can, you go to them.
 That’s what I did so I could study with Marj Barstow.
-I traveled 2000 miles in the winter and spring for ten years, and invited her to where I was every fall and spring.
+I traveled 2000 miles in the winter and summer for ten years, and invited her to where I was every fall and spring.

 You begin your own community from where you are.
 This is not easy and it takes great energy and passion, but it is possible.